Flexible study allowing you to gain a postgraduate certificate, diploma, masters or doctorate qualification

 Dissertation fees: 3 x modular fee on enrolment

-Fees are subject to change on annual basis.
+Fees are subject to change on an annual basis.

 This course has been designed for those already in professional practice who want to advance their skills and gain a deeper understanding of their area of speciality, or develop knowledge in new areas.
 Like the flexibility of this course, the career progression opportunities it provides is highly personal.
 Many students choose to undertake this qualification to progress within their selected specialist career path, others to branch out into new specialisms.